top of page

 LANGUAGE VARIATION AND CHANGE

 The promotion of linguistic diversity is one of critical importance in today's society.
 A key aspect of that promotion includes the study of variation that occurs in language and how that variation changes over time.
 I've been involved in several projects over the years as part of the North Carolina State University Language Diversity Ambassadors and the Language and Life Project.
-I'm currently working on the Central PA Dialect Project.
+I helped establish the Central PA Dialect Project at Penn State.
+More recently, I have been working with the Ideologies of "Good Languaging" group at NYU.

 IMG_0327.JPG